nyrst/brrr/README.md

 Run `brrr` !

+:warning:

+- You need to have `tar` and `unzip` installed.
-:warning: For now, you will have to add `~/.config/brrr/bin` to your PATH.
+- For now, you will have to add `~/.config/brrr/bin` to your PATH.

 The following commands are available: